 Job descriptions, even for volunteers, can be helpful for that.
 List the top 5-7 primary responsibilities this person has.
 This gives you and them clarity and helps you identify what areas you don’t have covered and need to begin looking for willing volunteers.

-What other resources or tools do you use as a creative team?
+What platforms, resources, and tools do you use as a creative team?

 LEARNING TOOLS | Skillshare